 Understanding Inventory Systems For Long Distance

-Movers use inventory sheets so that they and you can keep track of everything that's being moved.
+Movers use inventory systems so that they and you can keep track of everything that’s being moved.
 This is mandatory on interstate moves, but a conscientious local mover will use some form of an inventory system as well.